data-integrations/wrangler/wrangler-docs/custom-directive.md

 * `@Plugin` defines the type of plugin it is.
 For all UDDs it's set to `UDD.Type`.
 * `@Name` defines the name of the plugin and as well as the directive name.
+* `@Categories` defines one or more categories the directive belongs to.
 * `@Description` provides a short description for the plugin and as well as for the directive.

 #### Call Pattern